Text Us Text to Contact Us

 Can a Mother With Implants Breastfeed Her Baby?

 Yes, breastfeeding is certainly possible when a mother has implants.
 There are some caveats, however.
 In some cases, for example, implants may limit a mother’s ability to produce milk.
-While some milk may be produced, she might have difficulty producing enough of a supply to adequately support her baby.
+While some breast milk may be produced, she might have difficulty producing enough breast milk to adequately support her baby.
 Keep in mind this challenge (under-producing milk) can happen to any mother, no matter whether she has implants or not.

 Factors Influencing Milk Supply in Mothers With Implants

-There are three main factors that may contribute to a mother’s ability to produce a full milk supply for her baby when she has implants:
+There are three main factors that may contribute to a mother’s milk production ability when she has implants:

 • The amount of glandular tissue present.
-Glandular tissue is the tissue that actually produces milk in the breasts.
+Glandular tissue is the tissue that actually produces breast milk.
 It can sometimes be lost during breast implant surgery, or some women simply don’t have a lot of it to begin with.

 • The amount of scarring in and around the milk ducts.